 Can it be prevented?

 Once you are at your late 40’s you need to be very careful about your bone health and better if you consult a doctor.
 However, lifestyle factors such as lack of physical activities, exercise and imbalanced diet can affect bone health and the rate of bone loss in later life.

 In order to ensure perfect bone health one must have right levels of Calcium and Vitamin D right from the beginning.
 Calcium is required for bone formation and keeping it strong and healthy whereas Vitamin D is required to regulate its absorption.
 Daily direct exposure to Sunlight at least for 15-20 minutes helps in the formation of vitamin D and therefore is a prerequisite for healthy bones.
 Irrespective of your age, you need natural source of sunlight along with supplements to get the sufficient of Vitamin D. Vitamin D is involved in various functions in your body.

-Tuskca Calcium enriched with Vitamin D3 is a right solution to prevent Osteoporosis and to keep your bone, joints and muscles healthy and reviving.
+Lifezen Healthcare brings you Tuskca Calcium that is enriched with Vitamin D3 is a right solution to prevent Osteoporosis and to keep your bone, joints and muscles healthy and reviving.

 Along with proper diet, daily physical actives, exercise nutritional supplement of Calcium and Vitamin D is very much essential.
 We recommend the citrate form of Calcium for better absorption and less constipation compare to Calcium Carbonate.
 Calcium Citrate doesn’t require stomach acid to aid in its absorption.

 If right prevention is taken care then Osteoporosis can be avoided, however it criticality the symptoms of osteoporosis can be managed with the right type of treatment.